fwupd/fwupd/README.md

 The flow of updates can be controlled in the enterprise using the "approved updates" feature.
-This allows the domain administrator to filter the possible updates from a central server (e.g. the LVFS, or a mirror) to only firmware that have been tested specifically in your organisation.
+This allows the domain administrator to filter the possible updates from a central server (e.g. the LVFS, or a mirror) to only firmware that have been tested specifically in your organization.

 The list of approved updates can be enabled by adding `ApprovalRequired=true` to the remote configuration file, e.g. `lvfs.conf`.
 Once enabled, the